keybase/client/osx/Fuse/README.md

 oldest possible (compatible) kernel, to have a fewer kernel extensions built as possible.

-For OSXFuse, it's possible to use a kernel extension that's built against the macOS 10.11 SDK on macOS 10.12, 10.13, 10.14 and 10.15.
-So we'll build for 10.11 kernel, then we'd make symlinks for 10.12, 10.13, 10.14 and 10.15 whose target is 10.11.
+For OSXFuse, it's possible to use a kernel extension that's built against the macOS 10.14 SDK on macOS 10.12, 10.13, 10.14 and 10.15.
+However, to build against 10.11 we need to be on an older macOS.
+So are targeting 10.14+ now.
+We'll build for 10.14, then we'll make symlinks for 10.15.
 All these are handled by the build script, but we'll need the appropriate SDKs to build against.

-Xcode 7.3.1 is the latest version that includes the macOS 10.11 SDK, so we'll need it installed on the macOS where you build the KBFuse bundle.
+Xcode 10.3 is the latest version that includes the macOS 10.14 SDK, so we'll need it installed on the macOS where you build the KBFuse bundle.
+Additionally, macOS 11 needs to be built with Xcode 12.3, so we need that as well.

 Older versions of Xcode can be downloaded from the [Apple official developer site](https://developer.apple.com/download/more/).
-It has to live under `/Applications`, but under a different name, e.g. `/Applications/Xcode-7.3.1`.
+It has to live under `/Applications`, but under a different name, e.g. `/Applications/Xcode-10.3`.
 Don't worry about making the naming scheme exact, as the OSXFuse builder is able to spotlight different versions automatically.
 [Here](https://medium.com/@hacknicity/working-with-multiple-versions-of-xcode-e331c01aa6bc)'s